osgi/osgi.enroute.site/_appnotes/resolving.md

 ## Resolving in Bndtools

-By far the best way to get experience with the resolver is using the Bndtools `bndrun` files.
+By far the best way to get experience with the resolver is using the bnd's `bndrun` files.
 Bndtools provides a friendly user interface that makes it easy to use the OSGi Resolver in an interactive way.
 You can play along with the following explanations by creating an [OSGi enRoute Application project](http://enroute.osgi.org/qs/050-start.html) from the templates.

 A `bndrun` describes the runtime configuration for an application.
 This can either be a standalone executable JAR or an application that should be hosted in a container like a Java EE server or Karaf.
 In this app note, the target is an executable JAR unless otherwise noted.